liflab/cornipickle-android-probe/README.md

 About the author                                                   {#about}
 ----------------

-Cornipickle was written by Sylvain Hallï¿½, associate professor at Universitï¿½ du Quï¿½bec ï¿½ Chicoutimi, Canada.
+Cornipickle was written by Sylvain Hallé, associate professor at Université du Québec À Chicoutimi, Canada.